Thekillerbro2000/Tetris-Lab/README.md

 Pull requests are welcome.
 Contributors, John Paday, Matthew Rierdan, Kelly Tran.
 ## Acknowledgements

-I wanna thank Alexey Pajitnov for the idea.
+We want to thank Alexey Pajitnov for the idea.
 He was the orginal creator of tetris and without him this wouldn't have been possible.